AashishBanwari/Employee_Performance_Management_System_SQL/README.md

 ```
 ## Queries

-Predefined queries help extract valuable insights from the data.
-These queries are designed to provide actionable information to the management, enabling data-driven decision-making.
+Queries help extract valuable insights from the data.
+Queries are designed to provide actionable information to the stackholders, enabling data-driven decision-making.
 Examples include calculating the average performance score by department, identifying employees with goals in progress and retrieving performance review for a specific employee.

 ### 1. **Average Performance Score by Department**